+Success is assessed in the form of a written examination (60 minutes) in accordance with §4(2),1 SPO.

-The assessment consists of a written exam (60 min) according to Section 4(2), 1 of the examination regulation.
-The successful completion of the exercises is recommended for the written exam, which is offered at the end of the winter semester and at the end of the summer semester.
+Successful completion of the exercises is recommended for the written exam, which is offered at the end of the winter semester and at the end of the summer semester.

-Successful participation in the exercise by submitting correct solutions to 50% of the exercises can earn a grade bonus.
-If the grade of the written exam is at least 4.0 and at most 1.3, the bonus will improve it by one grade level (i.e. by 0.3 or 0.4).
+A grade bonus can be earned for successful participation in the exercises by submitting correct solutions to 50% of the exercises set.
+If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one grade level (0.3 or 0.4).
+Details will be announced in the lecture.